elhardoum/wp-php-compat-check/readme.md

 composer require "elhardoum/wp-php-compat-check:*@dev"
 ```

-Then, make sure to copy all of your main file code (except the plugin header comments of course, into the `then` method):
+Then, make sure to copy all of your main file code (except the plugin header comments of course) into the `then` method:

 ```php
 CompatCheckWP::check(